hashobject/perun.io/resources/guides/getting-started.md

 tasks by the code we put into our `build.boot` file and are part of [Perun][perun], the static site generator we will use in this guide.

-> Perun works, similarily to — and on top of — Boot.
+> Perun works, similarly to — and on top of — Boot.
 Both provide tasks
 > operating on a value and producing a new value.
 By ensuring that the
-> newly produced value looks similarily to the received value you can
+> newly produced value looks similarly to the received value you can
 > mix and match tasks as you wish (this is often called composition).

 Since we've just created a `index.markdown` file, let's try the `markdown` task: